Diabetes Prevention Program

 COLLECTIVE IMPACT BRINGS PEOPLE TOGETHER FOR A STRUCTURED WAY TO ACHIEVE SOCIAL CHANGE.

 Diabetes is a leading cause of death in the United States.
-According to the Centers for Disease Control and Prevention (CDC), more than 25 million Americans have diabetes–both diagnosed and undiagnosed– and equates to 86% of our nation’s health spending.
+According to the Centers for Disease Control and Prevention (CDC), more than 25 million Americans have diabetes–both diagnosed and undiagnosed– and equates to 86 percent of our nation’s health spending.
 Diabetes is a chronic group of diseases under one name.
 Marked by high levels of glucose (blood sugar), the resulting defects in insulin production or insulin action (or both) produce negative effects on most organ systems of the body.
 The disease raises the risk of ischemic heart disease, stroke, and neuropathy, blindness among working adults, end-stage renal disease, and non-traumatic lower-extremity amputation.
 Its incidence is likely to increase as the U.S. population grows and ages.

-One in three residents in the 14-county MiHIA region are likely pre-diabetic, yet only 10% have been notified of their pre-diabetic status.
+One in three residents in the 14-county MiHIA region are likely pre-diabetic, yet only 10 percent have been notified of their pre-diabetic status.
 Compared to both state and national levels, the 14-MiHIA counties have significantly higher rates of diabetes, obesity, unemployment, poverty, and food assistance while also experiencing lower per capita income levels and access to healthcare.

 Average Weight Loss